Benchmarking discrete truncated Wigner approximation and neural network quantum states with the exact dynamics in a Rydberg atomic chain: Discrete truncated Wigner approximation: Equations of motion

-Treating the operator $\hat{\mathcal A}^{\alpha_1...\alpha_N}_{1...N}$ as a quasi-density-matrix since its trace is equal to one, but need not be positive definite, one can define reduced $\hat A$ operators by tracing out some parts as follows:
+We can treat the operator $\hat{\mathcal A}^{\vec \alpha}_{1...N}$ as a quasi-density-matrix since its trace is equal to one, but need not be a positive definite.
+The reduced $\hat {\mathcal A}$ operators are obtained by tracing out remaining parts of the system as,

 where $\mathrm{Tr}_{\cancel i}$ denotes a partical trace over all the indices except $i$ and similarly for $\mathrm{Tr}_{\cancel i\cancel j}$ with $i\neq j$.
 For reduced density operators, using the Liouville-von Neumann equation, one can write down the hierarchy of equations of motions, so-called the BBGKY hierarchy.
 Following the same prescription, a similar hierarchy of equations of motions for the reduced $\hat{\mathcal A}$ operators is obtained, by introducing the cluster expansion \cite{puc16},